Skip to main content

 In this innovative consortium program, you’ll learn how to develop your internal team's confidence and capability in decarbonization and climate risk strategy.

-The program was developed in response to an expressed need by leading San Diego hospitality and venue ecosystem executives.
+The program, developed by the UC San Diego School of Global Policy and Strategy, was developed in response to an expressed need by leading San Diego hospitality and venue ecosystem executives.
 You’ll learn from leading experts and practitioners in the field and like-minded program participants to gain a collaborative regional advantage.

 Total Duration: 4 Days